dojo/meta/README.md

 This repository contains information regarding Dojo 2 that crosses package boundaries.

+Visit us at [dojo.io](https://dojo.io/) for documentation, tutorials, cookbooks, and other materials.
+This repository contains detailed information on the structure of Dojo 2, while `dojo.io` is focused on getting started with and learning Dojo 2.

 ## Guidelines and Style Guide

-There are several documents that are relevent for contributing to Dojo 2.
+There are several documents that are relevant for contributing to Dojo 2.

 * [Contributing Guidelines](CONTRIBUTING.md) - Guidelines for contributing code (or documentation) to Dojo 2
 * [Code Of Conduct](CODE_OF_CONDUCT.md) - Guidelines for participation in all Dojo OSS communities.